cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 #### Setup and teardown methods

-If you will need to leverage the same test data across different tests, Jest has setup and teardown methods, such as [`beforeEach` and `afterEach`](https://vitest.dev/api/test.html#test-beforeeach), or [`beforeAll` and `afterAll`](https://vitest.dev/api/test.html#test-beforeall), which can be used to performing actions that are needed before and after running all tests or each test in a suite.
+If you will need to leverage the same test data across different tests, Vitest has setup and teardown methods, such as [`beforeEach` and `afterEach`](https://vitest.dev/api/test.html#test-beforeeach), or [`beforeAll` and `afterAll`](https://vitest.dev/api/test.html#test-beforeall), which can be used to performing actions that are needed before and after running all tests or each test in a suite.